Even a minor Social Security misstep can rob your nest egg of tens of thousands of dollars in retirement benefits.

-If you’re the main breadwinner in your family, you may want to think twice about starting your Social Security benefit early since your spouse may receive that smaller benefit amount one day.
+If you’re the main breadwinner in your family, you may want to think twice about starting your Social Security benefit early since your spouse may rely on that benefit amount one day.

-Jeffrey A. Drayton of Jeffrey A. Drayton Financial Planning and Wealth Management in Maple Grove, Minnesota, tells Money Talks News:
+Jeffrey A. Drayton, a certified financial planner in Maple Grove, Minnesota, tells Money Talks News:

 “When one of you dies, the surviving spouse will get to keep whichever benefit is larger.
 If yours is the larger benefit, do you really want to reduce it?
 Doing so means that you might be reducing this lifelong annuity that gets adjusted for inflation permanently not just for yourself but also your spouse.”

 If you claim Social Security before reaching full retirement age and continue working, you might have to pay penalties against your Social Security benefit.
 This depends on how much money you earn.

 One solution is to wait until your full retirement age to claim Social Security.
 There is no penalty for working while taking benefits after your full retirement age, regardless of how much income you earn.

 The amount of your retirement benefit is based on your top 35 years of earnings.
 So, if there’s an error in your Social Security earnings record, the amount of your monthly check could suffer for it.

 For example, if an employer fails to correctly report your earnings for even one year, your monthly benefit upon retiring could be around $100 less, according to the Social Security Administration (SSA).
 That amounts to a loss of tens of thousands of dollars over the course of your retirement.